SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Input Output strategy

 \subsection{Snapshots}

 For the same convenience reasons as for the ICs, we also adopt an output file format designed as a fully-compatible extension to the \gadget-2 \citep{Springel2005} ``mode 3'' format based on the \libraryname{hdf5} library \citep{hdf5}.
 We extend the format by creating new particle groups for the species not existing in the original \gadget-2 code.
 We also add to the snapshots a full copy of the parameters used to perform the simulation, information about the version of the code, details of the cosmological models, and information about the ICs.
 Another noteworthy extension is the extensive use of units metadata in the snapshots.
 We attach full units information to every field in the snapshots.
 That information includes human-friendly and machine-readable conversion factors to the cgs system, as well as the conversion factor needed to move between the co-moving and physical frame (See sec. \ref{ssec:ccordinates}).
 These metadata can be read by python packages such as \swiftsimio \citep{swiftsimio} to then propagate this information through the simulation analysis.
 This mechanism is based on the \libraryname{unyt} \citep{unyt} library.
 The particles are stored in the snapshots in order of the domain cells they belong to (See \S\,\ref{ssec:parallel:cells}).
 Efficiently retrieving the particles located in a small sub-region of the computational domain is hence possible; for instance extracting the particles in the region around a single halo only.
 In large simulations, this is much more efficient than reading all the randomly ordered particles and then masking out the ones that do not fall in the region of interest.
 Metadata to ease such reading patterns are added to the snapshots.
 That information is picked up by tools such as \swiftsimio to aid analysis of these massive simulations.
+The commonly used visualisation package \libraryname{yt}\footnote{\url{https://yt-project.org/}} \citep{yt} has also been extended to directly read in \swift snapshots, including the relevant meta-data.